alexgarbacea/python-g-mail-bot/README.md

 # python-g-mail-bot
-Simple mail bot working with gMail only.
+Simple python mail bot working with gMail only.